-To Tweet or not to
+To Tweet or Not to Tweet.

-With more people using social networking sites, well established and clear principles for managing the social media activities of employees are a work in progress, however, companies can still do this by adopting a sensible and practical approach.
+With more people using social networking sites, well-established and clear principles for managing the social media activities of employees are a work in progress.
+However, companies can still do this by adopting a sensible and practical approach.

 Companies are advised to look at the likely social media activities of their employees and identify where these could have a negative effect on the company.
 It is sensible to engage with those using social networking sites so that their views can be taken into account.

 Once the company rules have been agreed upon, communicate these clearly to all staff.
 If problems occur, addressing the issue with the individual immediately as a gentle reminder early on can prevent continuous or very serious breaches, which can ultimately result in formal action or dismissal.

 Rules that are often put in place include: